 Communication between sender and the receiver :

-The senders, user agent prepare the message and send it to the MTA.
-The MTA functioning is to transfer the mail across the network to the receivers MTA.
-To send mail, a system must have the client MTA, and to receive mail, a system must have a server MTA.
+The sender’s user agent prepares the message and sends it to the MTA.
+The MTA’s responsibility is to transfer the mail across the network to the receiver’s MTA.
+To send mails, a system must have a client MTA, and to receive mails, a system must have a server MTA.

-Mail is sent by a series of request and response messages between the client and a server.
-The message which is sent across consists of a header and the body.
-A null line is used to terminate the mail header.
-Everything which is after the null line is considered as the body of the message which is a sequence of ASCII characters.
+Mail is sent by a series of request and response messages between the client and the server.
+The message which is sent across consists of a header and a body.
+A null line is used to terminate the mail header and everything after the null line is considered as the body of the message, which is a sequence of ASCII characters.
 The message body contains the actual information read by the receipt.

 - HELO – Identifies the client to the server, fully qualified domain name, only sent once per session